 To make your reservation by February 10 please register and pay on the Sister Cities Association of Sarasota website: www.sarasotasistercities.org and click on Special Events.

 Many thanks to Rabbi Jonathan Katz and his team.
-This event sold out quickly and was a delicious experience.
-Recipes are posted below.
+This event sold out quickly and was an informative and delicious experience.
+Recipes are posted on the next page.
 Enjoy!

 RECIPES FROM “TASTE OF SEPHARDIC COOKING” – A SARASOTA SISTER CITIES TEL MOND, ISRAEL PROGRAM